Dehakin/Pathfinder/README.md

 The following technologies will be implemented in the deliverable:

 ### HTML
-- Three HTML pages: login, information about D&D, and general building page
+- Three HTML pages: login, information about TTRPGs, and general building page
 - Clickable and changeable fields for character creation (race, background, class)
 - Text boxes to store a character's name and a brief description